Ethereum Review 2025: Investment Guide

 - Data Availability Sampling: Enables light clients to verify large blocks

-- Layer 2 Ecosystem: Optimistic and ZK rollups providing immediate scaling
+- Layer 2 Ecosystem: Optimistic and ZK rollup providing immediate scaling

 The Verge: Verification Improvements